 The survey prioritization targets limited housing resources to those most in need; thereby saving lives and impacting the community through an immediate visible reduction in street homelessness and use of high cost emergency services.
 The ongoing campaign calls for key public and private organizations to come together, along with hundreds of volunteers from the community, to identify our community’s most long-term and vulnerable homeless and to align existing housing and supportive services to match the needs of these individuals.
 The national goal is to permanently house 100,000 of our nation’s most vulnerable by July 2013.
 Locally, our immediate goal will be to house 100 of our county’s most long-term and vulnerable homeless in the coming year, and to create innovations and systems changes that will result in lasting, institutionalized process improvements and systems reforms that literally save lives.

-The Common Ground Santa Barbara County Homeless Advocacy Project Volunteer effort is funded by private donors, the McCune Foundation and the Mental Health Service Act, and it is organized in collaboration with the Legal Aid Foundation of Santa Barbara County and the County of Santa Barbara Alcohol, Drug and Mental Health Services
+The Common Ground Santa Barbara County Homeless Advocacy volunteer effort is a special project of the Legal Aid Foundation of Santa Barbara County.
+The project is funded by private donors, the McCune Foundation, the Fund for Santa Barbara and the Mental Health Service Act, and is organized in collaboration with the Legal Aid Foundation of Santa Barbara County and the County of Santa Barbara Alcohol, Drug and Mental Health Services.